 How to Prepare a Ham?

-This might come to a surprise to you, but there is more to preparing a ham then you might think.
+This might come as a surprise to you, but there is more to preparing a ham then you might think.
 There are different aspects to consider when selecting what kind of ham you would like to serve, to the storing and thawing process, and then the preparation before cooking the ham.
 Here is a step by step process to preparing your ham.

 - Option 4 – If you plan to purchase your ham far in advance than freezing is your best option.
 You can either defrost your ham in the refrigerator (4-7 hours) or defrost your ham in a bag of water (30 minutes per pound).